lambda-lambda-lambda/swagger-converter/README.md

 # L³ Swagger converter

-Convert a Swagger/OpenAPI schema to a new [L³](https://github.com/lambda-lambda-lambda) application.
+Convert a Swagger/OpenAPI schema to a new [L³](https://github.com/lambda-lambda-lambda) application. :warning: Work In Progress :warning:

 ## Dependencies